tosdr/tosback-versions/Grammarly/Terms of Service.md

 [![Grammarly Logo](https://static.grammarly.com/assets/files/3a89d404f9db7ffd42e5fa9b8cd7d93e/grammarly_logo.svg)](https://www.grammarly.com/)

+We have updated these Terms of Service to make the User Content section easier to understand.
+We have also made it clear to organizations using Grammarly Business and Grammarly EDU that this agreement may not apply to their use of Grammarly’s products and services.
+To see the previous version of these terms, click [here](https://grammarly.com/terms-october-2-2020).

 Terms of Service and License Agreement

-Effective as of October 2, 2020
+Effective as of December 23, 2020

+**For Grammarly Business and Grammarly EDU customers: If your organization signed an offline agreement for the use of Grammarly Business or Grammarly EDU, then your offline agreement governs your organization’s use of Grammarly’s Site, Software, and Services.**

-Together with its subsidiaries and other affiliates, Grammarly, Inc., a Delaware corporation (“Grammarly”), makes available the “Site” (websites including, without limitation, www.grammarly.com and all sub-domains), “Software” (software and mobile applications), and “Services” (including, without limitation, writing feedback suggestions and/or corrections, plagiarism detection, and human proofreading services) to help people communicate more effectively.
+Together with its subsidiaries and other affiliates, Grammarly, Inc., a Delaware corporation (“Grammarly”), makes available the “Site” (websites including, without limitation, www.grammarly.com and all subdomains), “Software” (software and mobile applications), and “Services” (including, without limitation, writing feedback suggestions and/or corrections, plagiarism detection, and human proofreading services) to help people communicate more effectively.
 Access to and use of Grammarly’s existing Site, Software and Services, as well as any future Sites, Software or Services provided by Grammarly are governed by this Terms of Service and License Agreement (this “Agreement”).

 THIS IS A LEGALLY BINDING AGREEMENT.
 IF YOU DO NOT UNDERSTAND THIS AGREEMENT, OR DO NOT AGREE TO BE BOUND BY IT OR THE PRIVACY POLICY REFERENCED HEREIN, YOU MUST IMMEDIATELY LEAVE THE SITE AND YOU ARE NOT AUTHORIZED TO ACCESS OR USE ANY OF THE SERVICES OR SOFTWARE.
 BY ACCESSING OR USING THE SITE, SERVICES AND/OR SOFTWARE, YOU CONFIRM THAT YOU ARE AT LEAST 18 YEARS OLD (OR IF YOU ARE BETWEEN 13 AND 17 YEARS OLD, INCLUSIVE, THAT YOU ARE USING THE SITE, SERVICES AND/OR SOFTWARE ONLY WITH THE APPROVAL OF YOUR PARENT OR GUARDIAN), THAT YOU ARE LEGALLY ABLE TO ENTER INTO THIS AGREEMENT, AND THAT YOU HAVE READ, UNDERSTAND AND AGREE TO BE BOUND BY THIS AGREEMENT.